pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 to project new genotype samples onto the PCA embedding in the next episode.

+:white_check_mark: You have generated all the PCA result files that we will use for the rest of this episode and the next.
 Take a moment to inspect these files using `less -S`.

 ### Visualizing PCs in R